Wasserpuncher/hacker-news-explorer/README.md

 # IMPORTANT!

 https://hacker-news-explorer.netlify.app no longer receives updates.
-No longer supported.
-Kaipfstr.de is updated regularly and is kept up to date!
+No longer supported. vps.Kaipfstr.de is updated regularly and is kept up to date!

 Explore the latest stories and discussions on Hacker News with this simple web application.